kitnhl/partisan-tweets-classification/README.md

-# Comparing Non-Bayesian Partisanship Classification Approaches
+# Comparing Partisanship Classification Approaches

 This project uses the doc2vec approach to vectorize politician's tweets and then trains these on common supervised classifiers to categorize tweets into democratic vs republican.
 I also used unsupervised clustering too see how these clusters fare in splitting the tweets between partisan lines.
 As for the supervised classifiers, the ones tested are logistic regression, k  nearest neighbors,random forests, and support vector machine.